fgaudilliere/fgaudilliere.github.io/_pages/cv.md

 Other
 ======

-* Student representative at the EDISCE doctoral school (2022-2024)
+* Student representative at the EDISCE graduate school (2022-2024).
+Member of the PhD grant awarding panel.
 * Student representative for the teaching courses (Parcours Enseignement Supérieur)